github-vet/rangeclosure-findings/README.md

 ### Mitigated

 These examples aren't bugs because they have been written in such a way that the capture is mitigated.
-"Mitigated" examples aren't as interesting as desirable behavior, but we want to mark them separately, so we can consider augmenting the analysis procedure to detect them separately.
+"Mitigated" examples aren't as interesting as desirable behavior, but we want to mark them separately, so we can consider augmenting the analysis procedure to detect them someday.

 ##### Examples
 For instance, the [below finding](https://github.com/github-vet/rangeloop-findings/issues/320) is 'mitigated' by explicitly passing the `index` variable into the function started via a goroutine.